 This page is designed to answer the following questions:

-Your employer may provide sharps boxes to store sharp waste such as needles or blades.
-They should not be filled passed their maximum point and the temporary lid closure should be engaged when not being used.
+Your employer may provide sharps boxes to store sharps waste such as needles or blades.
+They should not be filled beyond their maximum point and the temporary lid closure should be engaged when not being used.
 They should be stored in a safe place and out of the way of vulnerable people.
 The label should clearly state the names and dates of the persons who assembled the empty bin and closed the full bin.